4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 ![root reverse shell](root%20reverse%20shell.png)

-:tada: Wondrous! *The warm fuzzies of a root shell* :hugs:
+🎉 Wondrous! *The warm fuzzies of a root shell* :hugs:

 From there, simply `cat` out the root flag to finish the box: